- 4 minutes to read

 Services

-In the Web Client, for end-users in Roles where the Access Services permission is allowed; The end-user is granted the right to view information about Systems.
+In the Web Client, end-users in Roles with the Access Services permission can view information about Services.
 A Nodinite Administrator can manage the following permissions:

 Managing Services